Vector35/binaryninja-api/docs/guide/type.md

 For the directories printed by this command, you should include them with `-isystem<path>` in the order specified.

-For example (macOS, with Xcode 13):
+For example on macOS, with Xcode 13:

     $ clang -Wp,-v -E -
     clang -cc1 version 13.0.0 (clang-1300.0.29.3) default target arm64-apple-darwin21.6.0